Geo-Environmental Surveys: recommended consultants for fast survey reports

 This guide outlines the various types of geo-environmental surveys, their significance, and the role of geo-environmental specialists in delivering accurate assessments to assist the planning process.

 Geo-environmental surveys assess the physical and chemical characteristics of land to identify potential risks related to contamination, stability, and environmental sustainability.
-These environmental due diligence surveys are essential for developers, local authority planners and regulatory bodies, helping to inform decisions on land use, remedial works and construction feasibility.
+These environmental due diligence surveys are essential for developers, local authority planners and regulatory bodies, helping to inform decisions on land use, property transactions, remedial works and construction projects.
+As well as assessing geotechnical risks, investigation services can include aerial photographs which might help inform site plans and foundation design.

 A geo-environmental consultant conducts these surveys, providing expert analysis and tailored recommendations to ensure safe and compliant land development.
-Their expertise spans geology, hydrology, environmental science, and engineering, making them indispensable in land assessment projects.
+Their extensive experience spans geology, hydrology, contaminated land, environmental science, and engineering, making them indispensable in land assessment projects.

 1. Phase 1 Desk Study

 The first stage Phase 1 Desk Study is a preliminary risk assessment involving a thorough review of historical maps, geological records, and environmental data relating to the environmental setting.
 It identifies potential contamination risks and land stability issues before any physical investigation takes place.
-Key elements include:
+Key elements of the preliminary risk assessment include:

 - Environmental database searches